ChadiEch/tasket-backend/CLOUDFLARE_R2_TROUBLESHOOTING.md

 - Check that your API token has the correct permissions
 - Ensure the token is associated with the correct Cloudflare account
 - Verify the token hasn't expired

+### 5. Incorrect Public URLs
+**Issue**: Files upload successfully but can't be accessed via generated URLs **Solution**:
+- Verify that R2_PUBLIC_BUCKET_KEY is set correctly
+- Ensure public access is enabled for your R2 bucket
+- Check that the public bucket key matches the one in your bucket's public URL

 ## Debugging in Railway